Whittier, California: History

-For many years, the sole means of transport from this area to Los Angeles was on foot, or via horse and wagon over rough dirt roads, impeding settlement, development, and the export of agriculture.
+For many years, the sole means of transport from this area to Los Angeles was by foot or horse and wagon over rough dirt roads, impeding settlement, development, and the export of agriculture.
 Thus in 1887 "enterprising and aggressive businessmen" contracted with the Southern Pacific Railroad to build the first railroad spur to Whittier, including a depot.
 The businessmen covered the $43,000 construction cost for the six-mile spur, which branched off from the Southern Pacific mainline at a junction near what is now Studebaker Road between Firestone Boulevard and Imperial Highway.
 By 1906, 650 carloads of oranges and 250 carloads of lemons were shipped annually by rail.
 In 1904, the Pacific Electric opened the trolley line known as "Big Red Cars" from Los Angeles to Whittier.
 In the first two decades, over a million passengers a year rode to and from Los Angeles on the Whittier Line.

+During the 1920s and 1930s, Whittier was a conservative sundown town.
+New housing tracts such as College Hills were developed under restrictive covenants and minorities were restricted to areas outside the city limits such as Jimtown (portions of which were destroyed by the building of the 605 Freeway).
+Whittier even had a branch of the Silver Shirts.
+Liquor sales were forbidden in the city; Bailey's Liquor Store was just outside the city limits.
+Richard Nixon, though born and buried in Yorba Linda, grew up in East Whittier.
+He attended and played football at Whittier High School (1928–1930) and Whittier College (1930–1934) In the 1930s, Nixon's law office was in the National Bank of Whittier Building in Uptown Whittier.
+Upon Nixon's return from World War II service, conservative Whittier businessman Herman Perry, Nixon's former landlord at the bank, spearheaded an effort to form a Committee of 100 Republicans in Eastern Los Angeles County to get Nixon elected to Congress in 1946.

-After World War II, Whittier grew rapidly and the sub-dividing of orange groves began, driven by housing shortages in southern California.
-In 1955, the new Civic Center complex was completed and the City Council met in new chambers for the first time on March 8, 1955.
-The city continued to grow as the City annexed portions of Whittier Boulevard and East Whittier.
+After World War II, Whittier grew rapidly.
+The subdividing of orange groves began, driven by housing shortages in southern California.
+In 1955, the Civic Center complex was completed, and the City Council met in new chambers for the first time on March 8, 1955.
+The city continued to grow as it annexed portions of Whittier Boulevard and East Whittier.
 The 1961 annexation added over 28,000 people to the population, bringing the total to about 67,000.
+South and West Whittier remained unannexed by the city.